How to mitigate IoT security risks to tap business benefits

 Other benefits IoT-based systems include productivity, performance and customer satisfaction monitoring, inventory control, predictive machine maintenance, temperature management and access control.

 To benefit from these systems without incurring unnecessary risk, businesses need to ensure IoT-based system integration is carefully planned and executed.

-Underlining the need for organisations to pay attention to IoT security, a January 2019 survey revealed that only 48% European firms can detect when any their internet-connected devices have been breached.
+Underlining the need for organisations to pay attention to IoT security, a January 2019 survey revealed that only 48% European firms can detect when any of their internet-connected devices have been breached.

-“Businesses are set to spend up to $6tr on these devices by 2021 but, in order to truly unlock the value IoT, you need to know how you’re going to keep your network safe,” says Geoff Burns, head of sales at IT and telecommunications firm Nice Network.
+“Businesses are set to spend up to $6tr on these devices by 2021 but, in order to truly unlock the value of IoT, you need to know how you’re going to keep your network safe,” says Geoff Burns, head of sales at IT and telecommunications firm Nice Network.

 1. Encrypt data

 Regulations like Payment Card Industry Data Security Standard (PCI DSS) and the updated Markets in Financial Instruments Directive (MiFID II) recommend that all digital data transmitted over the internet should be encrypted, which means that if someone manages to access sensitive data, they won’t be able to read it.